Heating and cooling by radiant systems

 5 reasons for system solutions from BEKA

-Plastered wall heating spreads warmth and amazement at the same time.
-The heating pipes are invisibly integrated into the wall structure in a layer of plaster that is just a few millimeters thick and emit evenly distributed heat.
-The plaster distributes the heat over the entire wall surface.
+Plaster wall heating regularly amazes room users.
+Where does the heat that is perceived as natural come from?
+The heating pipes are invisibly integrated into the wall structure in a layer of plaster just a few millimeters thick and emit an extremely even heat.
+The plaster takes over the heat distribution over the entire wall surface.
 In many projects, wall heating is installed as a supplement to ceiling heating or underfloor heating in order to guarantee the required heating output.

 Capillary tube mat for plaster layering of a wall heating - P.VS20